-Are you suffering from seating chart envy?
+Wondering how to make a classroom seating chart that’s just right for you?
 A teacher down the hall has embraced flexible seating.
 Your next-door neighbor uses tables.
 But not you.
 Whenever you move away from desks in rows, chaos prevails.
 What’s a teacher to do?

 Every teacher comes with a personality.
 Yes, you have a certain style.
-And, of course, that dictates your comfort with seating configurations.
+And, of course, that dictates your comfort with class rules and seating configurations.

-Let’s look in on our favorite fourth grade teacher, Ms. Sneed, as she plans her next seating chart.
-Since she’s taught for several decades, Ms. Sneed knows what she needs:
+Let’s look in on our favorite fourth grade teacher, Ms. Sneed, as she arranges her room.
+Since she’s taught for several decades, Ms. Sneed knows how to make a classroom seating chart that meets her needs:

 Students face forward for instruction.